TimVanMourik/Porcupine/docs/_documentation/nipype_3_iterables_and_mapnodes.md

 ### Iterables/iterfields/MapNodes in Porcupine
-In Porcupine, you can set an input-port to an iterable or iterfield using the blue circular arrow-icon next to the input-port in the node-editor.
+In Porcupine, you can set an input-port to an iterable or iterfield using the blue circular arrow-icon next to the input-port in the node editor.
 Importantly, whether the input-port will turn into an iterable or an iterfield *depends on whether the input-port's value is hard-coded or depends on a connection with another node*.
 If it's hard-coded, it'll turn into an iterable; it it receives